x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 - Sent mail can be disrupted if your IP addresses are blocked by a spam list.

 - Reasonable limits are imposed for sending.
-For more information, see [Higher Risk Delivery Pool for Outbound Messages](https://go.microsoft.com/fwlink/p/?linkid=830829).
+For more information, see [High-risk delivery pool for outbound messages](https://docs.microsoft.com/microsoft-365/security/office-365-security/high-risk-delivery-pool-for-outbound-messages).

 - Requires static unshared IP addresses (unless a certificate is used).